citp/privacy-policy-historical/r/re/rev/revell.com.md

-> *The following text is extracted and transformed from the revell.com privacy policy that was archived on 2006-12-15.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20061215104158id_/http%3A//www.revell.com/Privacy_Policy.127.0.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the revell.com privacy policy that was archived on 2007-05-03.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070503005403id_/http%3A//www.revell.com/Privacy-Policy.privacy_policy.0.html) for the most accurate reproduction.*

-# Revell.com : Privacy Policy
+# Revell:Privacy Policy

 Revell-Monogram, LLC, has created this privacy statement in order to demonstrate our firm commitment to privacy.
 The following discloses our information gathering and dissemination practices for Revell-monogram.com.
 The Revell-Monogram website is a dynamic site and changes all the time.
 Some information given in this section is included for future intended use.
 By visiting this portion of our site, you can expect to be notified of:

-  1. What personally identifiable information is collected
+  * What personally identifiable information is collected
-  2. How the information is used
+  * How the information is used
-  3. With whom the information will be shared
+  * With whom the information will be shared
-  4. This site's opt-out policy
+  * This site's opt-out policy
-  5. This site's policy on correcting and updating personally identifiable information
+  * This site's policy on correcting and updating personally identifiable information
-  6. This site's policy on deleting or deactivating your name from our database
+  * This site's policy on deleting or deactivating your name from our database